Joan Burton: Labour Leadership: 2014–2016

 Labour polled badly at the 2014 local and European elections; this led to the resignation of Eamon Gilmore as leader.
 Burton announced her candidacy for the leadership to replace him.
 On 4 July 2014, she won the leadership election, defeating Alex White by 78% to 22%.
 Taoiseach Enda Kenny, appointed her as Tánaiste on the same day.
 Upon her election she said that the Labour Party "would focus on social repair, and govern more with the heart".
 She became the first woman to lead the Labour Party.

 On 11 July 2014, Burton announced the Labour Party cabinet ministers, with party deputy leader Alan Kelly appointed as Minister for the Environment, Alex White as Minister for Communications, Energy and Natural Resources, Jan O'Sullivan as Minister for Education and Skills and Gerald Nash as Minister of State for Business and Employment and Brendan Howlin remaining as Minister for Public Expenditure and Reform.
 Burton also remained in her ministry at the Department of Social Protection.
 During her term as leader and Tánaiste, her contribution was key to preventing the sell-off of State assets, protecting core welfare payments and increasing the minimum wage twice.

-Despite a Millward Browne poll that predicted she would lose her constituency seat a month prior to the 2016 general election, Burton polled better than expected and retained her Dublin West seat.
+Despite a Millward Browne poll that predicted she would lose her constituency seat a month before the 2016 general election, Burton polled better than expected and retained her Dublin West seat.

 At the Women in Media conference that took place in April 2016, following elections and during negotiations to form a governing coalition, Burton discussed how women were excluded from the government negotiation process.
-She criticized what she called the misogyny and abuse female politicians faced during the election, and as well as the "vulgar, crude, and demeaning" Late Late Show broadcast during the election that offered Freudian interpretations of politicians' body language.
+She criticized what she called the misogyny and abuse female politicians faced during the election, as well as the "vulgar, crude, and demeaning" Late Late Show broadcast during the election that offered Freudian interpretations of politicians' body language.

 The Labour Party returned to opposition following the 2016 general election, in greatly reduced numbers.
 Burton remained as Tánaiste and Minister for Social Protection in an acting capacity during prolonged talks on government formation.
 On 6 May 2016, Enda Kenny announced in the Dáil that Frances Fitzgerald would be the new Tánaiste, while Burton's constituency colleague Leo Varadkar took her old job in the Department of Social Protection.

 On 10 May 2016, she announced her resignation as Labour Party leader, which took effect on 20 May 2016, when her replacement Brendan Howlin was chosen unopposed.

 She lost her seat at the 2020 Irish general election, with her first preference vote declining from 15.4% to 4.8%.